-- Ms. Martinez: 8th grade math teacher starting first year of teaching at Mott Hall Science and Technology.
+- Ms. Martinez: 8th-grade math teacher starting the first year of teaching at Mott Hall Science and Technology.

-- Ms. Siegel: 8th grade math teacher entering 8th year of teaching, 5 of which have been at Mott Hall Science and Technology Academy.
+- Ms. Siegel: 8th-grade math teacher entering the 8th year of teaching, 5 of which have been at Mott Hall Science and Technology Academy.

 Through Physical and Health education students learn to respect the ideas of others and develop effective collaboration and communication skills.
 Students will also be able to build positive interpersonal relationships that can help a student develop a sense of social responsibility.

-Students will have the opportunity to meet the MYP objectives through a high energy, balanced curriculum.
-Year 1 students will be introduced to health related knowledge such as nutrition, training methods and principles, healthy lifestyle choices, NYC Fitnessgram, and cooperative games.
+Students will have the opportunity to meet the MYP objectives through a high-energy, balanced curriculum.
+Year 1 students will be introduced to health-related knowledge such as nutrition, training methods and principles, healthy lifestyle choices, NYC Fitnessgram, and cooperative games.
 Year 2 students will work on aesthetic movements such as martial arts, NYC Fitnessgram, fitness training, aerobics, team sports, and building on their knowledge of nutrition and healthy lifestyle choices.
-Year 3 students will be working on NYC Fitnessgram, going more in depth with team sports, such as speedball, basketball, lacrosse and including history of the sport that will tie to cultural experiences.
+Year 3 students will be working on NYC Fitnessgram, going more in-depth with team sports, such as speedball, basketball, lacrosse and including the history of the sport that will tie to cultural experiences.